 Getting a job in a foreign country can be your ticket to staying there.
 If your current employer has international offices, there could be opportunities for relocation.
 Alternately, you might apply directly for jobs in the county you want to live in and obtain a work visa once you have a job lined up there.

-Same situation can apply if your spouse is the one who get the job that allows you to relocate.
-This option might not guarantee a permanent living situation, but it might allow you to stay there longer term.
+The same situation can apply if your spouse is the one who gets the job that allows you to relocate.
+This option might not guarantee a permanent living situation, but it might allow you to stay there long term.

 Buying a property in a country, you want to move to can be a great way to extend your stay.
-Some countries offer naturalization to those who buy property whereas others will allow you to remain there for an extend amount of time.
+Some countries offer naturalization to those who buy property whereas others will allow you to remain there for an extended amount of time.
 How much of an investment and the type of the property is another issue.
-Check out these countries for ideas.
+Check out these countries for an idea of how much you need to invest there before moving abroad.

 Buying a citizenship